TTXD19/droid-the-pain-and-the-goodies/README.txt

 # droid-the-pain-and-the-goodies

-// This is my firt commit
+// This is my first commit